 Indications and Usage for Silver Sulfadiazine Cream

-Silver Sulfadiazine Cream is a topical antimicrobial drug indicated as an adjunct for the prevention and treatment of wound sepsis in patients with second and third degree burns.
+Silver Sulfadiazine Cream 1% is a topical antimicrobial drug indicated as an adjunct for the prevention and treatment of wound sepsis in patients with second- and third-degree burns.

-There is a potential cross sensitivity between silver sulfadiazine and other sulfonamides.
+There is potential cross-sensitivity between silver sulfadiazine and other sulfonamides.
 If allergic reactions attributable to treatment with silver sulfadiazine occur, continuation of therapy must be weighed against the potential hazards of the particular allergic reaction.

 Fungal proliferation in and below the eschar may occur.
 However, the incidence of clinically reported fungal superinfection is low.

-If hepatic and renal functions become impaired and elimination of the drug decreases, accumulation may occur and discontinuation of Silver Sulfadiazine Cream should be weighed against the therapeutic benefit being achieved.
+If hepatic and renal functions become impaired and elimination of drug decreases, accumulation may occur, and discontinuation of Silver Sulfadiazine Cream 1% should be weighed against the therapeutic benefit being achieved.

-In considering the use of topical proteolytic enzymes in conjunction with Silver Sulfadiazine Cream, the possibility should be noted that silver may inactivate such enzymes.
+In considering the use of topical proteolytic enzymes in conjunction with Silver Sulfadiazine Cream 1%, the possibility should be noted that silver may inactivate such enzymes.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

-Pregnancy category B. A reproductive study has been performed in rabbits at doses up to three to ten times the concentration of silver sulfadiazine in Silver Sulfadiazine Cream and has revealed no evidence of harm to the fetus due to silver sulfadiazine.
-There are, however, no adequate and well controlled studies in pregnant women.
-Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly justified, especially in pregnant women approaching or at term (See CONTRAINDICATIONS).
+A reproductive study has been performed in rabbits at doses up to three to ten times the concentration of silver sulfadiazine in Silver Sulfadiazine Cream 1% and has revealed no evidence of harm to the fetus due to silver sulfadiazine.
+There are, however, no adequate and well-controlled studies in pregnant women.
+Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly justified, especially in pregnant women approaching or at term (see CONTRAINDICATIONS).

-It is not known whether Silver Sulfadiazine Cream is excreted in human milk.
-However, sulfonamides are known to be excreted in human milk and all sulfonamides derivatives are known to increase the possibility of kernicterus.
-Because of the potential for serious adverse reactions in nursing infants from sulfonamides, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether silver sulfadiazine is excreted in human milk.
+However, sulfonamides are known to be excreted in human milk, and all sulfonamide derivatives are known to increase the possibility of kernicterus.
+Because of the possibility for serious adverse reactions in nursing infants from sulfonamides, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-Safety and effectiveness in children have not been established (See CONTRAINDICATIONS).
+Safety and effectiveness in pediatric patients have not been established (see CONTRAINDICATIONS).

-Several cases of transient leucopenia have been reported in patients receiving silver sulfadiazine therapy.
-Leucopenia associated with silver sulfadiazine administration is primarily characterized by decreased neutrophil count.
-Maximal white blood cell depression occurs within two to four days of initiation of therapy.
-Rebound to normal leukocyte levels follows onset within two to three days.
+Several cases of transient leukopenia have been reported in patients receiving silver sulfadiazine therapy.1,2,3 Leukopenia associated with silver sulfadiazine administration is primarily characterized by decreased neutrophil count.
+Maximal white blood cell depression occurs within 2 to 4 days of initiation of therapy.
+Rebound to normal leukocyte levels follows onset within 2 to 3 days.
 Recovery is not influenced by continuation of silver sulfadiazine therapy.
-The incidence of leucopenia in various reports averages about 20%.
-A higher incidence has been seen in patients treated concurrently with cimetidine.
+An increased incidence of leukopenia has been reported in patients treated concurrently with cimetidine.

 Silver Sulfadiazine Cream Dosage and Administration

-FOR TOPICAL USE ONLY - NOT FOR OPHTHALMIC USE: Prompt institution of appropriate regimens for care of the burned patient is of prime importance and includes the control of shock and pain.
-The burn wounds are then cleansed and debrided and Silver Sulfadiazine Cream is applied under sterile conditions.
-The burn areas should be covered with Silver Sulfadiazine Cream at all times.
+Prompt institution of appropriate regimens for care of the burned patient is of prime importance and includes the control of shock and pain.
+The burn wounds are then cleansed and debrided, and Silver Sulfadiazine Cream 1% is applied under sterile conditions.
+The burn areas should be covered with Silver Sulfadiazine Cream 1% at all times.
 The cream should be applied once to twice daily to a thickness of approximately 1/16 inch.
-Whenever necessary, the cream should be reapplied to any areas from which it has been removed due to patient activity.
+Whenever necessary, the cream should be reapplied to any areas from which it has been removed by patient activity.
 Administration may be accomplished in minimal time because dressings are not required.
 However, if individual patient requirements make dressings necessary, they may be used.

 Reapply immediately after hydrotherapy.

-Treatment with Silver Sulfadiazine Cream should be continued until satisfactory healing has occurred or until the burn site is ready for grafting.
+Treatment with Silver Sulfadiazine Cream 1% should be continued until satisfactory healing has occurred, or until the burn site is ready for grafting.
 The drug should not be withdrawn from the therapeutic regimen while there remains the possibility of infection except if a significant adverse reaction occurs.

 How is Silver Sulfadiazine Cream Supplied